LickyHoney/react-native-plantscanner/README.md

 - **React Native & Expo**: Chosen for cross-platform support and fast development.
 Expo simplifies the use of native features like camera functionality and image picking without requiring additional configuration.
 - **Modular Components**: The app’s UI is divided into small, reusable components to ensure scalability and maintainability.
 - **Screens**:
-  - **List Screen**: The screen displays a list of all plants stored in the app, showcasing basic details such as the plant's name, image, and the date it was added.
-An "Add New Plant" button is provided to add new plants, which navigates to the Scan Screen for plant details.
-Initially, the screen is empty until plants are added.The list is scrollable and allows users to search for specific plants, delete them.
-Additionally, it navigates to the Detail Screen by tapping on the plant cards.
-Detail Screen, users can view, update, and save information, including the plant's name, image, and optional notes.
+  - **List Screen**: The screen displays a scrollable list of plants, showing each plant's name, image, and added date.
+Users can search for plants, tap a card to navigate to the Detail Screen (for viewing/updating plant info), or long-press to enable selection mode.
+In selection mode, checkboxes appear on cards, and a Delete Selected button allows bulk deletion.
+An Add New Plant button navigates to the Scan Screen for adding plants.
+The list is empty initially until plants are added.
   - **Scan Screen**: Captures plant photos, allows users to input plant name and notes, and saves the data.
   - **Detail Screen**: Users can view and edit the plant's details by clicking on each card inn the list, such as its name, photo, and notes.
   - **Settings Screen & Profile Screen**: Empty navigable tabs.